 - JPMorgan Chase, as it prevailed before the Second Circuit in March 2014, when the court dismissed more than 40 putative class-action consolidated lawsuits alleging a conspiracy to manipulate the silver futures market in violation of the Sherman Act and the Commodity Exchange Act.

-- Barclays Bank PLC and many other major financial institutions, as they prevailed before the Second Circuit in October 2013 in a consolidated multidistrict litigation involving the alleged manipulation of the London Interbank Offered Rate.
-After the U.S. District Court for the Southern District of New York granted Barclays’ joint motion to dismiss plaintiffs’ antitrust and RICO claims, several plaintiffs attempted to appeal.
+- Barclays Bank and many other major financial institutions, as they prevailed before the Second Circuit in October 2013 in a consolidated multidistrict litigation involving the alleged manipulation of the London Interbank Offered Rate.
+After the Southern District of New York granted Barclays’ joint motion to dismiss the plaintiffs’ antitrust and Racketeer Influenced and Corrupt Organizations Act claims, several plaintiffs attempted to appeal.
 In October 2013, the Second Circuit dismissed for lack of appellate jurisdiction on the grounds that the district court’s order had not disposed of all claims in the consolidated action.
 In December 2013, Barclays successfully opposed the plaintiffs’ motion for reconsideration.
 The Supreme Court subsequently granted review, and the case is set to be argued in December 2014.
 S&C serves as counsel of record on behalf of respondents.

-- Microsoft, as it prevailed before the Tenth Circuit in September 2013 in the company’s long-running antitrust battle with Novell.
+- Microsoft, as it prevailed before the U.S. Court of Appeals for the Tenth Circuit in September 2013 in the company’s long-running antitrust battle with Novell.
 After an eight-week trial led by S&C, the district court granted Microsoft’s post-trial motion for judgment as a matter of law, which dismissed Novell’s $4 billion suit.
 On appeal, the Tenth Circuit affirmed that dismissal and agreed with the district court that Microsoft had not engaged in anticompetitive conduct.
 Microsoft also prevailed before the Fourth Circuit, which affirmed the dismissal of more than $10 billion in claims by indirect purchasers of its software.

-- JPMorgan Chase, as it prevailed before the District of Columbia Circuit in May 2013, when that court refused to let creditors intervene in a dispute over Washington Mutual Bank’s obligation to repurchase defective loans out of mortgage-backed securities.
+- JPMorgan Chase, as it prevailed before the D.C.
+Circuit in May 2013, when that court refused to let creditors intervene in a dispute over Washington Mutual Bank’s obligation to repurchase defective loans out of mortgage-backed securities.

 - Enbridge, as it prevailed before the Delaware Supreme Court in May 2013, when that court declined to unwind the critical restructuring of an oil pipeline.
 The Delaware Court of Chancery had dismissed various claims against the defendants and, after two separate arguments on appeal, the Delaware Supreme Court affirmed because there had not been any showing of bad faith.